 Other Expenses.
-The UUCEF bears expenses incurred by the UUA related to its administration of the UUCEF, including government and fiscal charges, foreign exchange costs and bank charges, as well as insurance and security costs, expenses related to the issue and withdrawal of units and consulting2, audit3, accounting and administrative fees and expenses and certain other expenses incurred in the administration of the UUCEF and in the acquisition, holding and disposal of units issued by the UUCEF.
+The UUCEF bears expenses incurred by the UUA related to its administration of the UUCEF, including government and fiscal charges, foreign exchange costs and bank charges, as well as insurance and security costs, expenses related to the issue and withdrawal of units and consulting, audit, accounting and administrative fees and expenses and certain other expenses incurred in the administration of the UUCEF and in the acquisition, holding and disposal of units issued by the UUCEF.
 The Treasurer and the Investment Committee determine whether particular costs should be fairly allocated to the UUCEF.
 The UUCEF also bears all meeting, travel and hotel expenses properly incurred by the Treasurer, Endowment Funds Senior Accountant and Investment Committee in relation to the UUCEF, including attending Investment Committee meetings, which occur approximately four times a year.
-It is estimated that the total fees and expenses payable or reimbursed to the Investment Committee in the year ending June 30, 2020 are estimated to be \$10,000 and that such amount may increase in future years in accordance with the market rates in fees and expenses payable associated with travel to these Investment Committee meetings.
+It is estimated that the total fees and expenses payable or reimbursed to the Investment Committee in the year ending June 30, 2021 are estimated to be \$10,000 and that such amount may increase in future years in accordance with the market rates in fees and expenses payable associated with travel to these Investment Committee meetings.
 The UUCEF is also responsible for the costs of preparing, printing and distributing all valuations, statements, amendments to this UUCEF Investment Information Memorandum, accounts and reports together with any other costs associated with the dissemination of information to investors.

-1See Exhibit D for a complete list of the investment managers and their respective fees.
+See Exhibit D for a complete list of the investment managers and their respective fees.

-2Please see Exhibit D for a complete list of consultants.
+&lt;sup>2Please see Exhibit D for a complete list of consultants.

-3 The Fund is audited annually by Mayer, Hoffman, McCann - Tofias New England Division.
+&lt;sup>3 The Fund is audited annually by Mayer, Hoffman, McCann - Tofias New England Division.

-Expenses for FY 2020 Percentage of the Total Net Asset Value of the UUCEF
+Expenses for FY 2022 Percentage of the Total Net Asset Value of U

-Investment Managers' Fees 0.65%
+Investment Managers' Fees 0.60%

-Custodian fees

-Sub Accounting Fee 0.02%

-Custodial Fees 0.01%

-Subtotal 0.03%
+UUA Administrative Fee 0.20%

-Proxy Voting Fees 0.01%
+Custodian Fees 0.01%

-Investment Advisory Fee 0.12%
+Investment Advisory 0.10%

-Administrative

-Salaries and General Admin 0.20%

 Audit 0.02%

 Consulting, Legal and Other 0.04%

-Subtotal 0.26%
+Subtotal Other Expense 0.17%

-Total 1.07%
+Total 0.97%